Top 5 Christmas Digital Marketing Campaigns this December

 We’re counting down to Christmas here at Red Hot Penny with a round-up of the best Christmas ads from across the web.

-From Lego, to Cards against Humanity, and of course, John Lewis, these digital offerings are sure to get you in the festive mood…
+From Amazon’s digital catalogue, to Twitter’s spoof John Lewis ad and Etsy’s partnership with Pinterest, these digital offerings are sure to get you in the festive mood…

 Bookseller Waterstones is gearing up for the gift-giving season with a beautifully illustrated Gift Guide.
 A Winter Wonderland scene features categories like ‘Stocking Fillers’ and ‘Festive Reads’ to help you pick a gift for every friend and family member.